hackclub/hackclub/workshops/interactive_maps/README.md

   console.log('Access Denied');
 }
 ```
 Now you probably wouldn't be knowing about prompt.
 Prompt is a function that allows us to take in user input.
 If you run this code in your Javascript-only repl, you'll get what I mean.
 Now let's dive into the code.
 It creates a variable named pass which gets user data.
 It then checks **if** the pass is 'abcd'.
 If the pass is abcd, it logs out that the password is accepted. **Else**, it logs out that access is denied.
-A qiock word about prompt.
-Prompt will appear different when you're using it with html.
+A quick word about prompt, prompt will appear different when you're using it with html.
 Here's a look.

 ![prompt in html/js](https://cloud-i7mb1y4jx.vercel.app/1243.jpg)